Everything you need to know about hiking Caminito del Rey with kids.

 By the time you’ve reached the bridge there is only the short ascent up the wooden steps before you hit the dirt track that leads directly to the train station.

-Top tips for walking Caminito Del Rey
+Top tips for walking Caminito Del Rey with kids

 - Book early to avoid disappointment.
 Don’t forget to add bus tickets.